Chongqing Jiangbei International Airport, Chongqing Airport

 Chongqing Jiangbei International Airport is one of the top 10 airports in China.
-It has retained this rank for five consecutive years.
-The airport, which was reconstructed and expanded in early 2000, is now the largest aviation hub in the central and western region of China.
+The airport is the largest aviation hub in the central and western regions of China.
 In 2011, it was also recognized by the Airports Council International as the second placer in the Best Airport in the 15 – 25 Million Passenger Size category.
 It also received the Award for Best Improvement in the Asia Pacific region.
 In terms of passenger traffic, it is currently the 9th busiest airport in China and the 11th busiest in cargo traffic.

 Chinese name: 重庆江北机场